 It also makes use of a sliding key cover that looks outstanding and makes it easier than ever to enjoy and appreciate the overall style of the piano.

 It also makes use of the brilliant 2 track song recorder that will make it much easier to get tunes to play along to.
-From learning your favorite tracks to challenging yourself with a new song altogether, this is the best way to make sure that you are learning and improving as well as enjoying the new power you have at your fingertips.
+From learning your favourite tracks to challenging yourself with a new song altogether, this is the best way to make sure that you are learning and improving as well as enjoying the new power you have at your fingertips.

 A definitely worthwhile investment and one that can significantly improve the quality and consistency that you get from playing the piano.
 Highly recommended, without a doubt.
+We have also reviewed the Yamaha TDP143 here.

 DIGITAL PIANO BUYING GUIDE